top of page

 There is significant variation in how lactate threshold workouts are structured.
 Professional athletes may perform two lactate threshold workouts in a single day, and up to three to four sessions per week.
 Some opt for one high volume session instead.
 The common theme is that lactate threshold sessions consist of intervals at submaximal (lactate threshold) effort on a short rest, with higher volume than you would expect with a faster paced interval workout.

 As a doctor of physical therapy, running coach, and high level track athlete, I am well versed in the ins and outs of training, and how it impacts our bodies.
-If you would like to learn more about training, are in need of physical therapy, or are interested in optimizing your running performance, feel free to contact me here.
+If you would like to learn more about training, are in need of physical therapy, or are interested in optimizing your running performance, feel free to connect with use at our Eugene Sports Clinic.
+In the meantime, take a look at more expert tips in The Zenith Runner's Journal.

 McGehee JC, Tanner CJ, Houmard JA.
 A comparison of methods for estimating the lactate threshold.
 J Strength Cond Res.
 2005 Aug;19(3):553-8. doi: 10.1519/15444.1.
 PMID: 16095403.